Kenny-Hui/HK_ATS/README.md

 Safety System in this plugin is rather simple, and it's intended to make sure newer player can enjoy the driving experience without too much hassle.
 Still new to C#, any help would be apperciated!
 ## Usage
+Download the plugin from the release page on the right.
 Create a file called hkats.ini on the folder where the plugin is stored.
 It is recommended to follow the template below
 ```